 .
 The United States Department of Labor has established seventeen occupations that are considered hazardous for all minors under the age of eighteen.
 (See General Reference Information for Child Labor) and Child Labor Fact Sheet #4

 .
 In addition to these seventeen hazardous occupations, West Virginia state law also restricts minors under the age of eighteen from working in a bar or to be permitted, employed or suffered to sell, dispense, or serve alcoholic beverages in any place where the consumption of alcoholic beverages is permitted by law.

 What are the hours a minor is permitted to work?

-Sixteen and seventeen year olds are permitted to work the same hours as an adult.
+Sixteen and seventeen year old children are permitted to work the same hours as an adult.
 There are no restrictions.
-The permissible hours of work for fourteen and fifteen year olds are outlined as follows:
+The permissible hours of work for fourteen and fifteen year old children are outlined as follows:

 - More than 8 hours per day on days when school is not in session, or more than 3 hours per day on any school day (including Friday).